 Companies entering Morocco must make a decision whether to use their own resources for a Do-It-Yourself (DIY) approach, or to use a Global Employment Organization to handle payroll and employment responsibilities.
 A GEO or Morocco Employer of Record solution makes it faster, easier and cheaper to deploy staff if they don’t have a Moroccan entity established that can run payroll.

-A DIY approach will typically take 6-9 months until there is a properly incorporated WFOE ready to run payroll and cost up to 6 figures if registered capital is required.
+A DIY approach will typically take 6-9 months until there is a local incorporation ready to run payroll and can cost up to 6 figures if registered capital is required.
 Shield GEO can deploy foreign staff in 4-6 weeks and local staff in 48 hours.
 Additionally Shield GEO is responsible for all compliance issues related to the employment.

 Compliance with local employment requirements is just one of the issues foreign companies face when employing staff in Morocco.
 For companies which intend to employ their staff directly through their incorporated Moroccan entity, professional legal advice is recommended.
 Shield GEO provides an alternative path for companies to outsource the employment of their staff in Morocco.